chevalierthomas/Sentimark/README.md

 Sentimark uses PostgreSQL for persistent storage.
 A schema and seed dataset are included under `backend/db/` and define:

-- `companies` – canonical reference data for issuers (ticker, exchange, fundamentals)
+- `companies` – canonical reference data for issuers (ticker, exchange, fundamentals) with case-insensitive ticker and exchange pairs so duplicated tickers across markets can coexist
 - `stock_prices` – time series of daily price and volume snapshots
 - `financials` – annual fundamentals such as revenue, EPS, and free cash flow
 - `news` – curated sentiment scores for recent company headlines